liv-io/ansible-roles-bsd/README.md

 * Services can be monitored with Monit and exported via monit_exporter to Prometheus
 * Scripts support Email and Prometheus monitoring
 * Logs can be forwarded with syslog to Loki
+* Roles can proxy HTTP/HTTPS traffic through Squid forward proxy
+* Host-based firewall restricts ingress and egress traffic by default
+* PF can be used as network-based/perimeter firewall
+* Restic and rest-server are available as backup solution
+* OpenNTPD is configurable as NTP client and server
+* Unbound is available as resolving DNS server
+* NSD is available as authoritative DNS server
 * Prometheus has built-in alerting rules and Grafana dashboards
 * Loki has built-in alerting rules and Grafana dashboards
-* Restic and rest-server can be used to backup machines
-* Time can be synchronized with NTP client
-* Host-based firewall restricts ingress and egress traffic by default
-* Roles can proxy HTTP/HTTPS traffic through Squid forward proxy
 * Parameters are documented with examples and marked when implemented
 * Changes adhere to semantic versioning guidelines
 * Roles contain changelog